Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Orbital Properties

 We use publicly available radial velocity (RV) data on \epsindA\ from the Data \& Analysis Center for Exoplanets (DACE\footnote{\url{https://dace.unige.ch/daceTeam/}}) platform.
 This includes 73 RVs from the Long Camera (LC) and 55 RVs from the Very Long Camera (VLC) of the Coud\'e Echelle Spectrometer at the European Southern Observatory \citep[ESO, ][]{zechmeister_planet_2013}.
 The High Accuracy Radial-velocity Planet Searcher (HARPS) spectrograph has collected 4500+ RVs of \epsindA\ \citep{trifonov_public_2020}.
 We binned data points collected by HARPS within a single night in DACE before using them in our analysis.
 This gives us 106 RVs from the pre-2015 upgrade (HARPS03), 38 RVs from the post-2015 upgrade (HARPS15), and 50 RVs from the post-2020 shutdown (HARPS20) period.
 The data above are treated as three separate instruments to account for any baseline shifts.
 We also use measurements from the Very Large Telescope (VLT) Echelle SPectrograph for Rocky Exoplanets and Stable Spectroscopic Observations \citep[ESPRESSO,][]{pepe_espresso_2021}.
 A technical intervention was conducted in 2019 \citep{pepe_espresso_2021} and we accordingly model the available data as two separate instruments.
 There are 48 ESPRESSO RVs available pre-2019 intervention and 70 ESPRESSO RVs available post-2019 intervention.
 Finally, we incorporate 164 RVs from the Ultraviolet and Visual Echelle Spectrograph \citep[UVES,][]{feng_detection_2019}.
 This gave us a total of 604 data points, from 8 independent instruments, covering a period of 29 years from November 3, 1992 to September 22, 2021.

 For all of the above, we use the RVs on DACE ignoring the $\approx$1.8~m/s/yr acceleration caused by the proper motion (secular acceleration).
 The RVs are not corrected for the changing light travel-time between \epsindA\ and the Earth due to Earth's motion around the Sun and \epsindA's changing distance from Earth.
-We handle both terms directly in our orbit model.
+We handle both of these terms, the secular acceleration and effect of changing light travel-time, directly in our orbit model.